micro-os-plus/micro-test-plus-xpack/README.md

 the entire test suite is successful and the process returns the 0 exit value.

-On embedded platforms, the test should be built with **Arm semihosting** support.

-## Build info
+## Build & integration info

 The project is written in C++, and the tests are expected to be written in C++ too (although there are no major reasons to prevent adding C wrappers).

+On embedded platforms, the test applications should be built with **Arm semihosting** support.

-To integrate this package into a build, consider the following details.
+To integrate this package into user projects, consider the following details:

 ### Source folders

 - `src`

-The source file to add to your project is: `micro-test-plus.cpp`.
+The source file to be added to user projects is: `micro-test-plus.cpp`.

 ### Include folders

 - `include`

-The header file to include in your project is:
+The header file to be included in user project is:

 ```c++
 #include <micro-os-plus/micro-test-plus.h>